techsabby/automatic_wallpaper_change/README.md

 (08/21/23): Added Linux version

-(09/08/23): Added weather specific wallpaper rotation based on weather api
+(09/08/23): Added weather specific wallpaper rotation based on weather api.
+This means wallpaper will change depending on if it's cloudy/rainy outside or not during the day.
+More weather features will be added later.

 **Short Term Features To Implement**
 - Allow users to easily set location based on city